Best 1 Percent Commission Realtors (2024 Rankings)

 Most full-service agents will also give you a listing presentation, which involves visiting your house and performing a free comparative market analysis to help you choose a competitive listing price for your home.

-Companies like Clever make it easier than ever to find a top discount real estate broker near you.
-Clever matches you with traditional real estate agents from trusted brokerages like Keller Williams and RE/MAX, then negotiates discounted listing fees for you.
+Companies like Clever make finding a top discount real estate broker near you easier than ever.
+Clever matches you with traditional real estate agents from trusted brokerages like Keller Williams and RE/MAX, then negotiates discounted listing fees.
 Interview as many agents as you'd like until you find the right fit, or walk away at any time with zero obligation.

 💰 Compare low commission agents and save thousands